Anthares101/saruman-project/README.md

 ## Additional information

 The `SarumanPlayerController` already has the F key configured to execute an ability.
-No abilities are shipped with this project so at first it will simply do nothing until an ability is created and configured to use.
+No abilities are shipped with this project, so at first it will simply do nothing until an ability is created and configured to use.